serverless/dashboard/docs/application-guide/trace-explorer.md

 # Trace Explorer

-Traces, Spans, Logs, Errors, and Warnings are captured and made available in Trace Explorer for your AWS Lambda functions when [Instrumentation](./instrumentation.md) is enabled.
+Traces, Spans, Logs, and Events are captured and made available in Trace Explorer for your AWS Lambda functions when [Instrumentation](./instrumentation.md) is enabled.

 Serverless Console provides a set of tools to analyzing Traces.